nicoSWD/carillon/README.md

 **NOTES**

+- This should work for everyone using USB audio adapters and/or AppleHDA.kext for the sound.
+If you're using another kext to get your sound working, please let me know.
 - To edit the Package installer, you need PackageManager, which comes in the Auxiliary Tools bundle, which you can download here: [PackageManager](http://adcdownload.apple.com/Developer_Tools/auxiliary_tools_for_xcode__late_july_2012/xcode44auxtools6938114a.dmg) (Developer account required)
 - While this should work just fine on a real Mac, I would not suggest installing it on one.
 - I'm aware that "chime" doesn't exactly classify as "carillon", but I liked the name, so deal with it. ;p